Remember you only have to read one of the books, there will be a group to discuss each on the night.

 At the end of every meeting we vote for two new books to discuss for the meeting after next.
 It would be great if you could prepare your own suggestions to nominate on the night.
 This could be any kind of book e.g. novel, non-fiction, biography, but ideally it should be less than 400 pages long.

-We will be meeting again in May, when we will be discussing The Road by Cormac McCarthy and The Book Eaters by Sunyi Dean.
+We will be meeting again in June, when we will be discussing The Rings of Saturn by W.G.
+Sebald and Where the Air Is Clear by Carlos Fuentes.